DyogenIBENS/SCORPIOS/README.md

 ### Running SCORPiOs on your data

 #### Data preparation and formatting
 SCORPiOs is a flexible gene tree correction pipeline: it can either start from a set of precomputed, phylogeny-reconciled gene trees, or build one from a set of gene multiple aligments using [TreeBeST](https://github.com/Ensembl/treebest).
+Because SCORPiOs leverages local synteny similarity, i.e evolution of neighboring genes, it requires genome-wide data.

 SCORPiOs input files are:
 - A single file with a set of phylogeny-reconciled gene trees in NHX format (extended Newick format, see [example](data/example/forest.nhx)) **OR** a genes-to-species mapping file, if working from gene alignments (see [example](data/example/genes_sp_mapping.txt))